 • Time limits for completing tasks such as quizzes can be customized based on user needs and accommodations.

-• Setting documents to force download allows for greater ease-of-use for those with screen readers.
+• Setting documents to force download allows for greater ease of use for those with screen readers.

 • Set internal course links to open in the same window to allow for the use of the “back” button.
 Open external course links in a new window (including PDFs and other documents).
-This allows for greater ease-of-use by screen readers and those navigating with keyboards.
+This allows for greater ease of use by screen readers and those navigating with keyboards.

-• Make sure scanned documents are accessible to screen readers by scanning pages in their entirety, only saving one page of material per file and aligning each page so the scanned item is straight.
+• Make sure scanned documents are accessible to screen readers by scanning pages in their entirety, only saving one page of material per file, and aligning each page so the scanned item is straight.

 WordPress and Web Design